Tango Musicality Confessions

 Your musicality is your own, and it might—and should—be totally different.
 After all, how boring would it be if we interpreted everything the same way?

 You might hear something before I do.
-You might feel pull where I feel push.
+You might feel a pull where I feel a push.
 You might want to breathe on the downbeat, not the upbeat.
 And that is beautiful!
 Tango doesn’t ask you to mimic musicality.
 It invites you to uncover your own.
 It’s not about copying someone else’s expression but about becoming fluent in your own body’s response.

 Tango Musicality and Where It Becomes Self-Expression